-You may be ready to embark on a home remodel, but unsure if your cash flow will enable you to do complete everything you’d like.
+You may be ready to embark on a home remodel, but are unsure if your cash flow will enable you to complete everything you’d like.
 Our cost-saving tips may help you accomplish your goals.

 Here’s our handy guide to saving on your remodel projects

 - Identify remodel projects and create a budget.
 It all starts with a budget determined by the scope of your planned remodel.
 Depending on your finances, you may want to consider starting small and completing one project at a time, rather than embarking on an extensive renovation.
 Compile a complete list of your remodel wishes and the specific costs involved.
 Be sure to budget some extra for unexpected expenses.
 You can begin with some extensive online and in-store research into the cost of various items.
 Home improvement stores, including Home Depot and Lowes, are a great place to start.
 Check out appliance, furniture, décor, and home goods sites as well.
 Think strategically with the help of our tips below to help you save along the way.

 - Prioritize those projects that will give you the biggest ROI.
 Your home remodel projects should always increase the value of your home.
 Remodels that add to the physical space or square footage are always smart.
 Finished basements, an open floor plan, or renovating a home’s exterior are smart investments.
 Home improvements that enhance energy efficiency can also provide a good ROI.